Mark-MDO47/PrisonDilemmaTourney/python/README.md

     - if "more defects" is > 0, decrement "more defects" and return DEFECT
     -  else if "more defects" is == 0, set state COOPERATE, set "more cooperates" to 1, and return COOPERATE
 - **algo_mdo_gradual_var.py** This variant merely changes the number of times to DEFECT in response to DEFECT by the opponent
   - first move it returns COOPERATE and sets its state to COOPERATE with zero "more defects" and zero "more cooperates", after that:
-    - if the state is choices.COOPERATE:
+    - if the state is COOPERATE:
       - if "more cooperates" is > 0, decrement "more cooperates" and return COOPERATE
       - else if opponent did COOPERATE, return COOPERATE
       - else (opponent did DEFECT), set state DEFECT and set "more defects" to (n-1)*n/2 - 1 (where "n" is total number opponent defects) and return DEFECT
     - else if the state is DEFECT
       - if "more defects" is > 0, decrement "more defects" and return DEFECT
       - else if "more defects" is == 0, set state COOPERATE, set "more cooperates" to 1, and return COOPERATE

-- **algo_mdo_spiteful.py** - first move it returns COOPERATE, after that
-  - it returns COOPERATE unless and until the opponent ever does DEFECT
-  - if the opponent ever does a DEFECT, it will return DEFECT forever
-- **algo_mdo_pavlov.py** - first move it returns COOPERATE, after that if on previous move both self and opponent
-  - disagree: return DEFECT
-  - agree: return COOPERATE

 ## PROBABILISTIC ALGORITHMS